The Dutch North Sea coast and its hinterland

 In the smallest hotel in the world

 We are curious.
-Normally, superlatives don't always deliver what they promise.
+Normally, superlatives do not always do what they promise.
 But that was the case here.
-When we arrive at the Grand Hotel de Kromme Raake in Eenrum at the agreed time, we are initially faced with closed doors.
-Through the window we see a reception that looks like it came out of a picture by Edward Hopper.
-I immediately feel transported back to the 50s.
-Alone - even when we ring the doorbell, no one answers the door.
-What now?
-Then it occurs to me that there might be information about this in our travel documents.
-I discover a phone number there.
-When I call there, the cider factory (mustard factory), which is right around the corner, answers.
+When we were in Grand Hotel de Kromme Raake When we arrive in Eenrum at the agreed time, we find the doors locked.
+Through the window we see a reception desk that looks like it came from a painting by Edward Hopper.
+I immediately feel like I've been transported back to the 50s.

 Unusual check-in